LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/cpaneframewnd-class.md

 ### <a name="parameters"></a>Paramètres
  [in] *pWndToDock*
- Pointeur vers la fenêtre pour l’ancrer.
+ Pointeur vers la fenêtre à ancrer.

  [in] *ptMouse*
  L’emplacement de la souris.